 3. Victoria: Portland and Lakes Entrance

-- Why it’s affordable: Coastal properties in Victoria’s regional areas are much cheaper than hotspots like Mornington Peninsula or Geelong.
+- Why it’s affordable: Great value compared to hotspots like Mornington Peninsula or Geelong.

 - Highlights: Portland is home to historic architecture and rugged coastlines, while Lakes Entrance is known for its picturesque waterways and boating culture.